WHAT IS MAHA?

 Maha began as a single-day music festival back in 2009.
 As a nonprofit, it’s always pushed beyond what is normally thought of for a festival — devoting an entire section to fellow nonprofits at the Maha Community Village every year is just one differentiator.
 In 2018, Maha joined forces with the well-established Big Omaha conference, providing a cohesive experience reflective of the culture and creativity percolating within the region.
 To date, the events have attracted thousands of attendees from all 50 states.

 WHAT IS THE COMMUNITY VILLAGE?

 A vital part of the Maha experience since 2012, the Community Village features nearly two dozen partner nonprofit organizations each year.
 In the “village,” each organization offers a ridiculously fun, entertaining, and educational activity for attendees of all ages.
 It’s an opportunity to connect with the nonprofits doing great work in the region.
-Maha is proud to share the stage.
+We’re proud to share the stage.